logo

 There are a few different ways to reset your iPhone, but the easiest one is through Settings.

-3. Follow the prompts.
-Then tap Erase iPhone.
+3. Follow the prompts, then tap Erase iPhone.

 Your iPhone's screen will go dark, and you may have to wait a few minutes for it to fully erase.
 When you see the device turn back on, the factory reset will be complete.
-If you'd now like to put your information back on your device, check out our guide to how to restore your iPhone from a backup.
+If you'd now like to put your information back on your device, check out our guide on how to restore your iPhone from a backup.

-How to factory reset your iPhone without the passcode
+Factory reset your iPhone without the passcode

-To reset a locked iPhone:
+How to reset a locked iPhone on-device

 The Asurion® trademarks and logos are the property of Asurion, LLC.
 All rights reserved.
 All other trademarks are the property of their respective owners.
 Asurion is not affiliated with, sponsored by, or endorsed by any of the respective owners of the other trademarks appearing herein.